Mendell Rimer, PhD

 Research Interests

 - Research in the Rimer lab centers on the molecular and cellular mechanisms underlying the formation, maintenance and pathology of synapses, the connections between nerve cells and their targets.
-Because of its simplicity and experimental accessibility we have used the vertebrate neuromuscular junction (NMJ) as our model system.
+Because of its simplicity and experimental accessibility, the lab uses the vertebrate neuromuscular junction (NMJ) as a model system.
 The NMJ is the synapse between a motor neuron and a skeletal muscle fiber.
-We address these problems using state-of-the-art mouse molecular genetic techniques in combination with standard molecular, cellular, and immunological approaches.
+The lab addresses these problems using state-of-the-art mouse molecular genetic techniques in combination with standard molecular, cellular, and immunological approaches.

-- I participate in graduate training as a member of the faculty in the Interdisciplinary Program in Neuroscience and the Medical Science PhD program in the School of Medicine.
+- Rimer participates in graduate training as a member of the faculty in the Interdisciplinary Program in Neuroscience and the Medical Science PhD program at Texas A&M University Naresh K. Vashisht College of Medicine.